 Once your date of admission is agreed, you will receive a letter of confirmation and instructions explaining what time you should arrive at the Dorset Heart Clinic and what you should bring with you.
 You will also be informed if you need to fast before your catheter laboratory procedure.
 A relative or friend is welcome to accompany you upon admission.

-Shortly after your arrival, you will be visited by a nurse who will ask you a series of questions and explain what will happen when.
+When you arrive, you will be shown to your room in our ‘Regents Park Suite’.
+Shortly after your arrival, you will be visited by a nurse who will ask you a series of questions and explain what will happen during your stay.
 This is a good opportunity to ask any questions you may have.

 Before your procedure, you will be visited in your room by your consultant cardiologist.